-The organizations were broadly nationalist in aim, although differing in their tactics and immediate goals.
-They were different also in the sharpness of their perceptions of independent nationhood.
-This difference also appeared in Budi Utomo, for instance, between the Muslim members on one side and the members of Regentenbond and Jong Java on the other.
-The Muslim members were Islamic-oriented, and the other members were Javanese and Hindu-oriented.
+Budi Utomo, for instance, between the Muslim members on one side and the members of Regentenbond and Jong Java on the other.
+The Muslim members were Islamic-oriented, and the other members were Javanese and Hinduoriented.
 The last groups wanted to maintain the neutrality of Budi Utomo as an organization for all.
 A conflict over the neutrality of Budi Utomo took place in 1917.
-The Muslims left Budi Utomo and joined the Sarekat Islam79.
+The Muslims left Budi Utomo and joined the Sarekat Islam.79

 It was common for individuals to belong simultaneously to more than one organization.
 This happened at a time when there was no firm party discipline.
 For instance, some members of Sarekat Islam were also members of the Indonesian Communist Party (PKI).
 The presence of PKI members often created conflict, since they were able to act as a bloc within the larger movement.
 However, this double membership was put to an end during the congress of 1921.
-Agus Salim, the chairman of the party (Sarekat Islam), insisted that individuals could belong to only one party80.
+Agus Salim, the chairman of the party (Sarekat Islam), insisted that individuals could belong to only one party.80

 From the very beginning the neutrality of Budi Utomo attracted native Catholics to participate as members.
 In the course of time Catholics realized that Budi Utomo did not accommodate their political interests as Catholics.
 So, they left in 1917-1918 and joined the Indische Katholieke Partij (IKP; Indies Catholic Party), which was a Dutch Catholic party.
 In 1923 they founded a new political party, the Perkempalan Politik Katolik Djawi (PPKD; Political Association of Javanese Catholics), which remained in federation with the IKP.
-The PPKD became an independent party in 1925 and changed its name to Perkumpulan Politik Katolik di Jawa (PPKD; Political Association of Catholics in Java) which included not only Javanese but Catholics throughout Indonesia81.
+The PPKD became an independent party in 1925 and changed its name to Perkumpulan Politik Katolik di Jawa (PPKD; Political Association of Catholics in Java) which included not only Javanese but Catholics throughout Indonesia.81

-2.2.5 Indonesia as an Independent Nation
+2.2.5.
+Indonesia as an Independent Nation

-Previously known as the Dutch East Indies, Indonesia proclaimed its independence on 17 August 1945 and was acknowledged as an independent republic by international treaty in 1949 after rounds of negotiations at the socalled "Round Table Conference".
-The official motto, "Bhinneka Tunggal Ika"
+Previously known as the Dutch East Indies, Indonesia proclaimed its independence on 17 August 1945 and was acknowledged as an independent republic by international treaty in 1949 after rounds of negotiations at the so-called "Round Table Conference".
+The official motto, "Bhinneka Tunggal Ika" (unity in diversity), reflects a nation of some 350 languages and over 100 cultural groups.82

-79 P.M.
-MARTINUS MUSKENS, Pengintegrasian di Alam Indonesia, 214-216, 219-221.
+79 P. M. Martinus Muskens, Pengintegrasian di Alam Indonesia, 214-216, 219-221.